juliaconts/cmsc124-proglang/README.md

-Fleet
+Stunna

 Creators Julo Bretaña and Julia Louise Contreras

 Language Overview
-[Provide a brief description of your programming language - what it's designed for, its main characteristics] Fleet is a general-purpose language that aims to be readable and simple.
+[Provide a brief description of your programming language - what it's designed for, its main characteristics] Stunna is a general-purpose yet trendy language that aims to be readable and simple.
 Its syntax style makes for quicker coding and is beginner-friendly.

-Keywords [List all reserved words that cannot be used as identifiers - include the keyword and a brief description of its purpose] variables and functions: "var" defines a variable, "def" defines a function, "return" returns a value
+Keywords [List all reserved words that cannot be used as identifiers - include the keyword and a brief description of its purpose] variables and functions: "par" defines a variable, "def" defines a function, "matsaloves" returns a value

-variable types: "int" for integers,
+variable types: "sah" for integers,
-                "flt" for floats,
+                "kosa" for floats,
                 "char" for single characters,
                 "String" for strings

-control flow: "if" for conditional branching,
+control flow: "kung" for conditional branching,
-              "else" for alternate branches,
+              "kungdeins" for alternate branches,
-              "while" for looping while condition is true, "for" for iterated loops
+              "habang" for looping while condition is true, "pag" for iterated loops

-logical values: "TRUE" or "FALSE" - boolean values, "null" - null values
+logical values: "FRFR" or "CAP" - boolean values, "null" - null values

 Operators
 [List all operators organized by category (arithmetic, comparison, logical, assignment, etc.)]